These Keto Mini Bread Loaves are small, yet mighty in taste! Not eggy, totally toastable, freezable, and delicious!

 I already had an amazing keto buns recipe and could use that as a base.

 I simply needed to make them a touch denser and if the loaf formed while baking (I was nervous), then they would be perfect.
-And I was right, they were perfect!
+And I was right, this low carb loaf bread DID turn out perfect!

 They got home from school when I wasn’t home and by the time I got home, it was gone.
 My 16 year asked what was that great bread on the counter.
 My 13 year old hadn’t tried it yet and asked for a piece.